opendocsg/slw-judgments-backfill/2013_SGHC_48/report.md

 _(ii) Can the Defendant invalidate the Trust Deed if the sham was not carried out?_

 86     Turning to the second of his two responses (see [72] above), Mr Bull argued that irrespective of whether Mdm Fock was a party to the sham, the Defendant could invalidate the Trust Deed as long as the sham had not been carried out.
-Mr Bull cited the Singapore Court of Appeal decision of _Shi Fang v Koh Pee Huat_ [1996] 1 SLR(R) 906 (“ _Shi Fang_ ”) in support of his argument.
+Mr Bull cited the Singapore Court of Appeal decision of _Shi Fang v Koh Pee Huat_ <span class="citation">[1996] 1 SLR(R) 906</span> (“ _Shi Fang_ ”) in support of his argument.
 In _Shi Fang_ , the Court of Appeal endorsed (at [25]) the principle stated in _Tribe v Tribe_ [1996] 1 Ch 107 (“ _Tribe_ ”) that a person who seeks to recover property transferred by him for an illegal purpose can lead evidence of his dishonest intention whenever it is necessary for him to do so provided that he has withdrawn from the transaction before the illegal purpose was carried out.
 This is known as the doctrine of _locus poenitentiae_ , which operates as an exception to the maxim that “he who comes to equity must come with clean hands”: _Tribe at_ 134.

 87     Mr Bull pointed out that there was no dispute that no creditors had been defrauded in the